romcal/romcal/docs/configure-romcal.md

 ### `outputOptionalMemorials`

 - `true`: in the romcal output, also includes optional celebrations and commemorations that could be celebrated on each day (in addition to the weekday).
 - `false`: romcal output strictly one celebration per day, according to the calendar definitions and the missal rules.
-So you will get exactly 365 celebrations within a gregorian scope (366 on leap years).
+So you will get exactly 365 celebrations within a Gregorian scope (366 in leap years).

 Defaults to `false`.